 The ideal awardee:

-Nominations will be due by the end of the calendar year.
+Nominations will be due by November 30, 2023.
 A completed nomination includes

-A decision panel will determine the award recipients, and awardees will be notified by the end of January, and invited to receive their recognition at the Collaboration Celebration luncheon held on Tuesday, February 28th by The Glasser/Schoenbaum Human Services Center.
+A decision panel will determine the award recipients.
+Awardees will be announced December 18, and invited to receive their recognition at the Collaboration Celebration breakfast held on Thursday, February 29 by The Glasser/Schoenbaum Human Services Center.